yannhn/to-do/README.md

 # todo

-I coded a small ToDo-app as part of the neuefische-bootcamp and used styled-components to style the ui.
+I coded a small ToDo-app in react as part of the neuefische-bootcamp and used styled-components to style the ui.

 ## Used technology